Code-Institute-Submissions/brand_gym/README.md

 - User stories

-  -First Time Visitor Goals
+  - First Time Visitor Goals
       a.
 As a first time visitor, I want to have a good overview of the content and I want to quickly understand the main purpose of the site.
       b.
 As a first time visitor, I want to be motivated to click through the different sections/pages.
       c.
 As a first time visitor, I want to be able to navigate easily through all the different sections/pages without any complications as simple as possible. also I want to have more than one option to navigate.
       d.
 As a first time visitor, I want to be able to get all the informations (like services, courses, etc) as short and understandible as possible
       e.
 As a first time visitor, I want to be able to see all important contact details (like phone number, email or address) and easily get in touch with the team for eventual questions (contact section/page).
       f.
 As a first time visitior, I want to be able to take a short cut straight to the member section/page (main purpose) and have as less steps/clicks as possilbe for buying one of the membership.

   - Returning Visitor Goals
       a.
 As a returning visitor, I want to quickly see or download the gym schedule.
       b.
 As a returning visitor, I want to get in contact with the gym for asking questions or expressing my ideas (i.e. - for improving the user expirience).
       c.
 As a returning visitor, I want to easily reread all the informaiton I want/need.
       d.
 As a returning visitor, I want to book a service of my choice.
       e.
 As a returning visitor, I might want to rethink my descission if I didn't get/buy a membership.

   - Frequent User Goals
       a.
 As a frequent user, I want to quickly check if the gym schedule changed or got optimized (I want to stay up to date).
       b.
 As a frequent user, I want to be informed about any new courses, services or events (general changes/updates)
       c.
 As a frequent user, I want to be motivated to use the full spectrum of the site - i.e. by downloading the app (or other services - updates might come as well).
       d.
 As a frequent user, I want to be comfortable and able to use the booking service.
       e.
 As a frequent user, I want to be able to contact the gym as uncomplicated and easy as possible.
       f.
 As a frequent user, I want to be able to sign up - for having more benefits (comming soon).

 - Design